viktor436/Image-decomposition-using-ICA/README.md

 # Image Decomposition using Independent Component Analysis (ICA)

+University project.
 This notebook demonstrates how to use Independent Component Analysis (ICA) to separate an image into independent components.
-It is a university project.

 ![Example Image](https://github.com/viktor436/Image-decomposition-using-ICA/assets/75243626/96373c69-5f31-4419-85d5-dd15a948c52c)